The Bankrate promise

 The nonprofit National Homebuyers Fund sponsors down payment and closing cost grants that can total up to 5 percent of your home’s purchase price.
 You actually don’t have to be a first-time homebuyer to qualify, but you do need to find a mortgage lender that participates in the program and forgives the funding.
 You can call the organization for assistance finding lenders in your area at 866-643-4968.

 Bank of America grant programs

 Bank of America offers two grant options to help with a down payment and closing costs: the America’s Home Grant and Down Payment Grant programs.
 America’s Home Grant provides up to $7,500 in lender credits for closing costs, while the Down Payment Grant provides up to $10,000 in down payment help.
 You’ll have to get your mortgage from Bank of America, however, and for the Down Payment Grant, there could be tax implications.

 Chase Homebuyer Grant

-The Chase Homebuyer Grant is available for primary residence purchases in select areas of the country that meet specific census tract requirements.
-The program provides grants of $2,500 or $5,000 that can primarily be used to help buy down the applicant’s interest rate, but the money can also be used for fees associated with the mortgage or down payment costs.
+The Chase Homebuyer Grant is a new homeowners grant available for primary residence purchases in select areas of the country that meet specific census tract requirements.
+The program provides grants of $2,500 or $5,000 that can primarily be used to help buy down the applicant’s interest rate.
+However, you can also use the money for fees associated with the mortgage or down payment costs.
 The Homebuyer Grant is available to applicants who are seeking the bank’s DreaMaker loan, or a conventional, FHA or VA mortgage.

 Good Neighbor Next Door program